cormullion/Karnak.jl/docs/src/examples.md

-This example was originally developed by [Mathieu Besançon](https://github.com/matbesancon/lightgraphs_workshop) and presented as part of the workshop: __Analyzing Graphs at Scale__, presented at JuliaCon 2020.
+This example was originally developed by [Mathieu Besançon](https://github.com/matbesancon/lightgraphs_workshop) and presented as part of the workshop: __Analyzing Graphs at Scale__, at JuliaCon 2020.
 You can watch the video on [YouTube](https://youtu.be/K3z0kUOBy2Y).

 The most important change is the renaming of LightGraphs.jl to Graphs.jl.
 Also, the way to access the list of packages might have changed between Julia v1.6 and v1.7.

 The code builds a dependency graph of the connections (ie which package depends on which package) for Julia packages